-Materials/Industrial Chemistry AND no ACS certification: CHEM 345 (Industrial and Engineering Processes) and 346 (Nanomaterials); Two additional 2 credit in-depth classes taken from the following: 343 (Climate and Habitat Change), 355 (Analysis of Biomaterials), 348B (Molecular Design Inorganic), 357 (Separation Science), 362 (Polymers) and specified topic courses approved for the concentration (321-326).
+Materials/Industrial Chemistry AND no ACS certification: Four 2-credit in-depth classes taken from the following: CHEM 345 (Industrial and Engineering Processes), CHEM 346 (Nanomaterials), CHEM 343 (Climate and Habitat Change), CHEM 348B (Molecular Design Inorganic), CHEM 354 (Sustainable Energy), CHEM 355 (Analysis of Biomaterials), CHEM 357 (Separation Science), CHEM 361 (Insight into Mechanisms), CHEM 362 (Polymers) and specified topic courses approved for the concentration (CHEM 321-326).
 Appropriate courses from other departments approved by the Chemistry Department may substitute for CHEM 3XX course(s).

-Students taking any of the options above (no concentration or any of the concentrations) can be certified by the ACS if they take a total of six, 2 credit in-depth courses, an additional course in CHEM 306 and 2 credits of CHEM 330 (laboratory research).
+Students taking any of the options above (no concentration or any of the concentrations) can be certified by the ACS with additional courses: CHEM 318, Math 120, an additional course in CHEM 306 and 2 credits of CHEM 330 (laboratory research).

 Total Number of Credits for the Chemistry Major (including support courses):